-We can meet at a number of places including the park, woods and the beach.
+We can meet at a number of places including the Abbey Physic Community Garden, the park, woods and the beach.
 All of these places offer an abundance of natural materials that we can use creatively to explore feelings, relationships and experiences that can be difficult to express in words alone.

 As with walking therapy, a separate contract is discussed and agreed during an indoor session due to confidentiality and a less controllable environment.